Kundalini Yoga

 All forms of yoga are beneficial and each different form can be thought of as facets of a diamond.
 Kundalini Yoga has been described as the diamond itself because subsumed in it are elements of all other forms.
 Ideal for people with responsibilities in work, the family and the world, it is available for everyone and can be combined beneficially with any other therapy, healing or spiritual discipline.

+In Kundalini Yoga there is a distinct beginning, middle and end to each practice and a strong merging of energy within the group which gives a wonderful experience of completeness and wholeness.
 While the basic structure of classes remains the same, there is great variety in the content and some Kundalini Yoga kriyas are more physically demanding than others.
 However, Yoga is not competitive and, while everyone is encouraged to go beyond some of their perceived boundaries, individuals work to their own differing capacities.
 Intention, focus and breathing are all important and will bring many benefits - the body will simply do what it can.
 Classes are therefore suitable for beginners as well as the more advanced.
+Personal attention and guidance is given during classes and afterwards.

 A KUNDALINI YOGA CLASS INCLUDES